grame-cncm/faustdoc/mkdocs/docs/manual/faq.md

 The semantics of Faust is always strict.
 That's why there is no real `if` in Faust.
 And that's why the `ba.if` in the library (based on `select2` ) can be misleading.

-Concerning the way `select2` is compiled, in principle, the strict semantic is always preserved.
+Concerning the way `select2` is compiled, the strict semantic is always preserved.
 In particular, the type system flags problematic expressions and the stateful parts are always placed outside the if.
 For example:
 ```
 process = button("choose"), (*(3) : +~_), (*(7):+~_) : select2;
 ```